miserrano7/MovieReviews/README.md

 # Forking the repository
 Before forking, certain ***installations** need to be made (they can be found below).
 In your terminal use the command: `git clone < copy and paste ssh url link here>`
 Now you should be able to open up the source code within your own IDE.
 Below you will find API Key Instrustions that need to be followed in order to be able to access data.
-From here you are able to modify the project, and eventually run your project locally with the command `python3 app.py`.
+From here you are able to modify the project, and eventually run your project locally with the command `npm run build` and then `python3 app.py` .

 ## Installations for forking
 1. Install Visual Studio Code